idbrii/daveconfig/codereview.md

 * DECLARE_LOG_CATEGORY_EXTERN should uses Warning level by default.
 	* DECLARE_LOG_CATEGORY_EXTERN(LogCombat, Warning, All);
 	* You shouldn't expose your Log-level messages to the whole team.
+* Prefer enums over TEnumAsByte except for storage
+	* UPROPERTY enums must be stored as TEnumAsByte, but pass them around as enums.
+	* TEnumAsByte is extra noise that's not relevant to the reader.